-Indianapolis Locals: If you are looking for more ways to explore Indianapolis, look no further than the Indianapolis Cultural mile – an eight-mile trail that connects six different neighborhoods.
+Indianapolis Locals: If you are looking for more ways to explore Indianapolis, look no further than the Indianapolis Cultural Trail – an eight-mile trail that connects six different neighborhoods.

-Indianapolis Visitors: Here is what to do in Indianapolis if you have only one day.
+Indianapolis Visitors: Below is what to do in Indianapolis if you have only one day.

 One Perfect Day in Indianapolis: The Cultural Trail and Beyond

 Indianapolis has no shortage of entertainment options.
-For the active explorer, there is the Indianapolis Cultural mile.
+For the active explorer, there is the Indianapolis Cultural Trail.
 An eight-mile trail that connects six different neighborhoods, the trail is an ideal path to explore the city.
 The trail encircles downtown Indianapolis, passing through the city’s visitor and business district, its arts and cultural hubs, and its neighborhoods.